dev-zgr/Ctructures/README.md

 Enqueue functions adds new to to queue respect to queue datastructure's rules. also you can access queues elements by [QUEUENAME]->head->[YOUR VARIABLE NAME]
 Also each qnode elements contains nextPtr so you can traverse around each individual node with [QUEUENAME]->head->nextPtr->[YOUR VARIABLE NAME]
 Each nodes contains index number also using them may be useful for your code.

+as we mentioned before  all functions and nodes formed respect to your settings.
+So enqueue functions parameters list formed with our settings #define QNODE0TYPE char* #define QNODE0NAME name. and warn that their position are formed with node setters number

+Queue, Stacks and List object serves  you many attributes few of them is:

+its_first_queue--->count : 				Returns node count of queue its_first_queue--->isEmpty : 			returns True if queue is not empty, False if its empty its_first_queue--->head : 				Returns head of of queue its_first_queue--->head--->nextPtr		May be used to traverse arround queues Nodes.

     push(its_first_stack, 10);